Body seen in Emiliano Sala plane wreckage

-Emiliano Sala search: 'One occupant visible' in plane wreckage
+Emiliano Sala search: Body seen in plane wreckage

-One body has been seen in the underwater wreckage of the plane that was carrying footballer Emiliano Sala and pilot David Ibbotson.
+A body has been seen in the underwater wreckage of the plane that was carrying footballer Emiliano Sala and pilot David Ibbotson.

 A search on Sunday found the Piper Malibu plane on the seabed off Guernsey, almost two weeks after it went missing.

-The Air Accident Investigation Branch (AAIB) confirmed the sighting on Monday morning.
+The Air Accident Investigation Branch confirmed the sighting on Monday.

-The "substantial amount of wreckage" of the plane, which went missing on 21 January, was found on Sunday morning after a privately-funded search was started.
+Rescue teams are now developing a recovery plan for the plane, which is 67m (220ft) below water.

+The man who found it said it was "imperative" it was raised from the seabed soon.

+"There's a much greater chance they (the Sala family) will get answers if (the plane is) recovered," said shipwreck hunter David Mearns.

+He added their "worst fears are confirmed", saying: "It's going to take a long time for them to come to terms with the loss."

-The flight was carrying Argentine striker Sala and pilot David Ibbotson from Nantes, north west France, to Cardiff after Sala completed his £15m move to Cardiff City.
+The flight had been carrying Argentine striker Sala, 28, and Mr Ibbotson, 59, from Nantes, north west France, to Cardiff after Sala completed his £15m move to Cardiff City.

+The "substantial amount of wreckage" of the plane, was found on Sunday morning after Mr Mearns' privately-funded search began.

 - Sala plane wreckage found in Channel